w11p3333/weex-start-kit/README.md

 ## Intro

-weex-start-kit is a simple demo for building Mobile cross-platform project
+weex-start-kit is a simple template for building mobile cross-platform project

 ## Preview